Yoco Fraud Guide

 - If the merchant’s account transaction history is suspicious

-- If the merchant displays a high-risk behaviour
+- If the merchant displays a high-risk behavior

 - If no invoice is supplied by the merchant